shreyastulsi/shreyastulsi.github.io/project.md

 **Limitations:**<br>

-1. Size of this dataset is somewhat limited(only 1338 samples) thus may not generalize well to other populations<br>
+1. Size of this dataset is somewhat limited(only 1338 samples) thus may not generalize well to other populations.<br>
 2. The evaluation is being done using a simple train-test split system.
 Performing cross-validation, as well as more advanced techniques such as hyperparameter tuning, could boost the peformance of the ML approaches we are employing.<br>
 3. The preprocessing being doen is quite straightforward, the results would probably improve given more advanced feature engineering(this includes things like non-linear transformations).<br>